Stormwater Permit and Management Compliance

 - A California container terminal company was fined $47,100 for failing to implement best management practices, or BMPs, and for failing to develop an adequate SWPPP for company operations.

-Fines for stormwater permit violations can reach $37,500 per day!
-If your facility, construction site, or municipal discharge system is regulated for stormwater runoff, you must have either an individual stormwater permit or a general stormwater permit, or face civil or criminal penalties.
+Fines for stormwater permit violations can reach well over $51,000 per day!
+If your facility, construction site, or municipal discharge system is regulated for stormwater runoff, you must have either an individual stormwater permit or a general stormwater permit, or you could face civil or criminal penalties.

 Enviro.BLR.com provides comprehensive state and federal storm water compliance analysis.
 It also offers extensive storm water compliance and training guidance documents, sample plans, forms, and checklists.